 The final stop before our tour ended was a trip to the top of one of the towers in the Passion Facade.
 Thank goodness for the elevator because the trip down was 426 steep, narrow, winding steps.
 We couldn’t imagine climbing them!
 Seeing the mosaic sculptures (local fruits) up close was very nice.
 My favorite photo is of the cross on the Passion Facade, taken from behind.

-We visited another significant Barcelona landmark, Park Guell, on our final day in Barcelona.
-The park was designed by Eusebi Güellas to be a gated community, and construction started in 1900.
+On our final day in Barcelona, we visited another significant Barcelona landmark, Park Guell.
+Eusebi Güellas designed the park to be a gated community, and construction started in 1900.
 In 1906, Antoni Gaudi, the architect of Sagrada Familia, moved there there live with his father and niece.
 He lived there for several years before moving into Sagrada Familia to oversee its construction.
-You can see many of the elements of Gaudi’s design style throughout the park.
+You can see many elements of Gaudi’s design style throughout the park.

 The project was a financial failure which led the project to be abandoned in 1914.
 The park then became a large private park/garden, which Güell allowed to be used for public events.
 Upon Guell’s death in 1918, his heirs offered the park to the city, which agreed to purchase the property.
 It was opened as a public park in 1926.